deebloo/famous-seed/README.md

 #Famous Seed
-> A seed project for Famous using browserify and gulpgi
+> A seed project for Famous using browserify and gulp

 ---